 - Expanding Instagram Influencer Outreach.
 We've been pretty heavy in working with YouTube influencers for our Offroading brand.
-Influencers work well in this niche, and there are a lot of micro-influencers who often will work just for free product.
+Influencers work well in this niche, and there are a lot of micro-influencers who often will work just for free products.
 Given this success, we've now expanded to working with Instagram influencers.
-We've gotten our products into the hands of a few influencers already, and we'll see in a few months how this pans out.
+We've got our products into the hands of a few influencers already, and we'll see in a few months how this pans out.

 - Continuing to Raise Prices.
 Inflation is here.
 Freight rates are up.
 Supplier prices are up.
 And Amazon fees went up their usual 3-5% this year.
 In response, we've been strategically raising our prices all year.
 One of our Filipino employees keeps a spreadsheet of all of our ASINs and the BSR rank of that product.
 Week by week, we increase prices in 5% increments.
 If BSR drops (in a bad way), we put the price back to where it was.
 If BSR stays the same or improves, we bump the price again.
 In our Secret Sauce members' Brand Report, I'll give a screenshot of this spreadsheet we use, although the description above is a pretty good overview.

 Here are a couple of things that worked for us in February: